Zangetsu1241/stochlab/README.md

 ### 🔐 User & History System
 - **Authentication**: Secure JWT-based Login and Registration.
-- **Simulation History**: Save your favorite simulation parameters and analysis scenarios to your personal history.
+- **Simulation History**: Automatically save your simulation parameters to your personal account (currently available for select solvers like Heat Equation and GBM).
 - **One-Click Restore**: Reload any saved simulation state instantly to resume analysis.

 ### 1. Stochastic Heat Equation